What is Kafka Used For and When Not to Use It

 Events are constantly written by producers.
 They are called producers because they write events (data) to Kafka.
 There are many kinds of producers.
-Examples of users include web servers, components of applications, entire applications, IoT devices, monitoring agents, etc. The component of the website that is responsible for user registrations can produce an event “new user is registered”.
+Examples of users include web servers, components of applications, entire applications, IoT devices, monitoring agents, etc. The component of the website that is responsible for user registrations can produce a “new user is registered” event.
 A weather sensor (IoT device) can produce hourly “weather” events with information about temperature, humidity, wind speed, and so on.
-So, the producer is anything that creates data.
+So the producer is anything that creates data.

 Consumers are entities that use data (events).
 In other words, they can receive data written by producers and use this data.
 There are a lot of examples of data consumers.
 It is also true that the same entities (components of applications, whole applications, monitoring systems, etc.) can act as both producers and consumers.
 It all depends on the particular architecture of the system.
-But in general, entities like databases, data lakes, data analytics applications act as data consumers because it is often needed to store the generated data somewhere.
+But in general, entities such as databases, data lakes, and data analytics applications act as data consumers because the generated data usually must be stored somewhere.

 Kafka is the middleman between applications that generate data and applications that consume data.
 The Kafka system is called the Kafka cluster because it can consist of multiple elements.
 These elements are called nodes.
 Brokers are the software components that run on a node.
 And this is why Kafka is categorized as a distributed system.
 Data in the Kafka cluster is distributed amongst several brokers.
 There are several copies of the same data in the Kafka cluster.
 They are called replicas.
 This mechanism makes Kafka more stable, fault-tolerant, and reliable.
-If something bad happens with one broker, the information will not be lost, and another broker will start to perform the functions of the broken broker.
+If an error occurs with one broker, the information will not be lost, and another broker will start to perform the functions of the broken component.

 Producers publish events to Kafka topics.
 Consumers can subscribe to topics to gain access to the data they require.
 Kafka topics are an immutable log of events (sequences).
 Each topic can serve data to many consumers.
 That’s why producers are sometimes called publishers and consumers are called subscribers.
 For example, the registration component of the website can publish events (via the Kafka producer) into the “registration” topic.
-Subscribers like analytics apps, newsfeed apps, monitoring apps, and databases, etc. can consume events from the “registration” topic for their own needs.
+Subscribers such as analytics apps, newsfeed apps, monitoring apps, databases, and so on can consume events from the “registration” topic for their own needs.